Louisiana residents flee as Hurricane Delta bears down on U.S. Gulf Coast | Science-Environment

 Louisiana residents flee as Hurricane Delta bears down on U.S. Gulf Coast

-The streets in this southwest Louisiana city were deserted on Friday as Hurricane Delta approached, threatening to add misery to people struggling to recover from the damage inflicted by a hurricane less than two months ago.
-Delta was a Category 3 storm on the Saffir-Simpson scale early Friday, packing winds of 115 miles per hour (185 kph) and soaking parts of the state with heavy rain.
-New Orleans will see only gusty winds, forecasters said, but central and southwest communities could face a "life threatening" storm surge of up to 11 feet (3.3 meters).
+The streets in this southwest Louisiana city were deserted on Friday as residents fled ahead of Hurricane Delta, filling hotels or taking shelter away from the storm's path.
+Delta's winds weakened slightly to 110 miles per hour (175 kph) ahead of a landfall on Friday evening in a corner of the state repeatedly battered by storms this year.

 "In this community, there are a lot of homes that were damaged and so a lot of people are concerned about staying in that structure again," Lake Charles Mayor Nic Hunter said in an interview.
-Hurricane Laura, which struck the city in late August, "is still very fresh and very raw and I think that had something to do with more people evacuating for Delta," Hunter said.
+Hurricane Laura, which struck the state with 150 mph winds in late August, "is still very fresh and very raw and I think that had something to do with more people evacuating for Delta," Hunter said.

-Schools and government offices were closed, residents boarded windows and moved out of the storm's path in several parishes.
-Officials ordered evacuations in those communities facing the second major hurricane in as many months.
-"I know people in Louisiana, especially the southwest, are very strong and very resilient, but they are going to be tested here," Governor John Bel Edwards said at a Thursday news conference.
+Schools and government offices were closed and officials in a dozen parishes called for evacuations.
+Residents bordered windows, sandbagged doors and moved out of the storm's path.
+"Let's prepare for the worst and certainly pray for the best -and be good neighbors to one another," Governor John Bel Edwards said.
+The state has opened shelters, called up 2,500 members of the state's national guard, and pre-positioned supplies to prepare for the storm, he said.

-Forecast models show Delta making landfall as a category 2 hurricane by Friday evening, according to the National Weather Service.
+Forecast models show Delta making landfall near Lake Charles as a Category 2 hurricane on the Saffir-Simpson scale, according to the National Weather Service.
 It could also unleash tornadoes as it moves over land and drop up to 10 inches (25 cm) of rain.
 Laura damaged tens of thousands of homes, leaving roofs throughout the region dotted with protective blue tarps, and left more than 6,000 people still living temporarily in hotels.

+Floria Semien, 62, and her family took shelter in Baton Rouge after leaving their her home two days after its roof was repaired and electric power restored since Laura struck.
+"It's heartbreak," she said.
+"My family made it out OK so we just are going to put one foot in front of the other."

 When Delta reaches the northern Gulf Coast, it will be the 10th named storm to make a U.S. landfall this year, eclipsing a record that has stood since 1916.